 - Define "Burglary," "Robbery," "Theft," "Employee," and "money and securities."

 - Explain the difference between the two Crime Coverage Forms

-- o Discovery Form
+- Discovery Form

-- o Loss Sustained Form
+- \circ Loss Sustained Form

 - Describe the following:

-- o Employee Theft
+- Employee Theft

-- o Forgery or Alteration
+- Forgery or Alteration

 - Inside the Premises Theft of Money and Securities

-- o Inside the Premises Robbery and Safe Burglary of Other Property
+- Inside the Premises Robbery and Safe Burglary of Other Property

-- o Outside the Premises
+- $\circ\,$ Outside the Premises

-- o Computer Fraud
+- Computer Fraud

-- o Funds Transfer Fraud
+- Funds Transfer Fraud

-- Money Orders and Counterfeit Paper Currency

-- What is the difference between burglary and safe burglary?

-- What are the two methods of writing employee theft?

-- Discuss the 4 Other Crime Coverages.

-- o Lessees of Safe Deposit Boxes (CR 04 09)

-- o Securities Deposited With Others

-- o Guests' Property

-- o Safe Depository

-- Encourage review of the Crime Coverage Summary Chart.
+- Money Orders and Counterfeit Paper Currency - What is the difference between burglary and safe burglary? - What are the two methods of writing employee theft? - Discuss the 4 Other Crime Coverages. - $\,\circ\,$ Lessees of Safe Deposit Boxes (CR 04 09) - Securities Deposited With Others - \circ Guests' Property - Safe Depository - Encourage review of the Crime Coverage Summary Chart.